AJFaraday/smiff_music/docs/help/messages/synths/do_not_play.md

 ## do not play

-After adding one or more notes to a synth they can then be removed.
+Examples:

 <pre>
 > do not play sine on step 1
 > do not play sine on steps 1, 7 and 14
 </pre>

+After adding one or more notes to a synth they can then be removed.

 These messages will remove whichever note is playing at any of the steps mentioned.